Skip to Main Content

 Across the country, the ingredient-sourcing frame has become so common in restaurant marketing that it risks losing meaning.
 The distinction worth drawing is between kitchens that source locally as a positioning statement and those that source locally because the calendar and the proximity leave them no better option.
 In coastal Maine, the latter is closer to the truth.
 A chef working with Casco Bay product in late autumn is not making an ideological choice so much as an obvious one: what is in season is what the water and the land are offering, and working with it is simpler than working against it.

-That pragmatic sourcing discipline, at its leading, produces menus that read like a record of what Maine actually looks like in a given week.
+That pragmatic sourcing discipline, at its finest, produces menus that read like a record of what Maine actually looks like in a given week.
 It is the same logic that drives programs at places like Smyth in Chicago and Oyster Oyster in Washington, D.C., both of which have built formal recognition on the premise that ingredient integrity is a more durable foundation than technical spectacle.
 In a neighborhood restaurant format, that same premise operates without the tasting-menu architecture or the reservation scarcity that drives attention to those addresses.
 The food either argues for itself or it does not.

 Planning a Visit to David's 388